Search this site

 How Celebrating the 4th is Hypocritical for Many Christians

 On the one hand, many Christians interpret Romans 13 as a command that Christians today are to obey the government.
 (See the passage below.)
-On the other hand, these very same Christians live in a nation that was founded by people … Continue reading
+On the other hand, these very same Christians live in a nation that was founded by … Continue reading

 Posted in Character, Politics, Religion